Silphium integrifolium Michx.

 Flowering - July - September.

-S. integrifolium is being investigated at The Land Institute in Kansas as a potential oil seed crop with potential advantages over the more traditional sunflowers.
+S. integrifolium has been investigated at The Land Institute in Kansas as a potential oil seed crop with potential advantages over the more traditional sunflowers.